 The nervous system: a quick refresher

 The nervous system is the information superhighway of the body.
 It sends signals and messages at incredible speed between the brain, muscles and organs.
 Its main function is to collect sensory information from the environment and the body to initiate appropriate responses.

 The nervous system consists of the central nervous system (CNS) and peripheral nervous system (PNS).
-The CNS consists of the brain and spinal cord.
+The CNS includes the brain and spinal cord.
 The PNS consists of all of the other nerves outside of the CNS that extend to the organs and limbs.

 The CNS is the main command center of the body.
 The PNS serves as a relay between the CNS and the rest of the body.
-Peripheral nerves act to send information from the brain to other parts of the body, and from parts of the body back to the brain.
+Peripheral nerves send information from the brain to other parts of the body, and from the body back to the brain.

 The peripheral nervous system (PNS)

 The peripheral nervous system can be divided into two main parts: the somatic nervous system and the autonomic nervous system.